 Tread and Trot in the Monmouthshire countryside Enjoy spectacular views towards the Black Mountains and Brecon Beacons, keep your eyes peeled for lots of wonderful wildlife, and discover hidden heritage on the 5.5 mile Tread and Trot Trail.
 A very noble mansion Treowen House, Dingestow in the Wye Valley by Nick Kaye Dating back to 1627 the magnificent Treowen House is a must see on this trail and may be the tallest house in Monmouthshire.
 It’s definitely a landmark in the landscape.
 See if you can spot it at different points along the trail.
 Look out for mistletoe, topiary balls and a tree that’s probably as old as the house.
 Grab your camera to capture the views of the Blorenge, Sugar Loaf, Skirrid and Hay Bluff mountains then head off towards Treowen Wood.
 Explore Dingestow Castle Abergavenny Castle, Wye Valley by fillbee Like visiting castles?
 Stop off at the ruins of Dingestow Castle, one of over 400 castles in Wales.
 Its Norman motte and bailey, was the scene of a fierce battle between the Welsh Lord Hywel ap Iorweth and Ranulf Poer Sheriff of Herefordshire in retaliation for the killing of Seisyllt ap Dyfnwal in Abergavenny Castle.
 Look out for the black and white road sign opposite the camp site.
 It still directs traffic to the Station which closed in 1955!
 Gwern y Sant and Whitehill Farm Tread and Trot trail, Wye Valley and Vale of Usk by Monmouthshire County Council A great start point if you are using your horse to trot the trail is Whitehill Farm, where grazing and parking is available.
 Don’t have your own horse?
 Hire a horse and adventure further off the beaten track.
 The area is perfect for exploring the surrounding valleys and rolling farmlands.
 A short drive takes you to Wernglochlyn Farm, Grange Trekking Centre and Redbrook Equestrian – all set in the beautiful countryside.
 Spot a deer A herd of deer This peaceful trail is teeming with wildlife.
 Watch out for dippers, otter and mink dipping in and out of the River Trothy and keep your eyes peeled for a glimpse of Fallow Deer in Kings Wood.
 Listen out too, for the woodpeckers in Mill Wood.
 The trail also offers a glimpse at the neo-Norman splendor of Hendre – a grand old house (now a Golf club) where Lord and Lady Llangattock once resided.
 Follow Offas Dyke Monnow Bridge in Monmouth, Wye Valley Offa’s Dyke; a must do for a large number of visitors to Wales.
 Iconic, stunningly beautiful and 177 miles in total, it takes its name from the Anglo Saxon King Offa ruler of Mercia from 757 to 796.
 Its purpose was to act as a barrier and highpoint between Mercia and the Welsh Kingdoms.
 Those highpoints are what makes Offa’s Dyke so special.
 Join it at Lower Hendre Farm to experience it for yourself.
 Catch a glimpse of the pretty Monnow Bridge, while on the trail.
 Grazing stop?
 Abergavenny Market Hall, Vale of Usk by Ianto73 The Wye is a relative feast for gastronomic hot spots, with so many foodie places to enjoy, but where better to rest your aching bones than a cozy country pub?
 Feast at some of the area’s most popular grazing spots – The Skirrid Inn and Plas Derwen.
 The Boat in Penallt is also a little great spot, welcoming walkers, cyclers, horse riders and dogs.
 Alternatively, pop in to Abergavenny Market to feast on sumptuous local produce.
 Find out about appropriate clothing and footwear as well as more info on protecting and enjoying the countryside in the Countryside Code.
-Download one of the Tread and Trot Trails apps for a great interactive experience for the whole family.
-Mobile coverage may not be reliable along sections of this trail.
 Enjoy this?
-Share it with friends Related items Walks in North Wales Explore the soaring mountains and refreshing coastal walks of North Wales.
-Wild adventures in Wales Preseli Venture owner Sophie Hurst explores a range of options for wild adventures in Wales.
+Share it with friends Related items Wild adventures in Wales Preseli Venture owner Sophie Hurst explores a range of options for wild adventures in Wales.
+Walks in North Wales Explore the soaring mountains and refreshing coastal walks of North Wales.
 Autumn walking routes Over the river and through the woods.
 There are endless ideas for glorious autumn walks in Wales.
-Tranquil canal walk Follow this stretch of The Severn Way and discover the history of a working canal and river.
-Regional walks Discover your own perfect walk in one of the 4 corners of Wales.
+Autumn walking routes Over the river and through the woods.
+There are endless ideas for glorious autumn walks in Wales.
+Walk the Brecon Beacons Pull on your boots and discover the wide open spaces of the Brecon Beacons National Park.
 Active service Here are some adventure activities in Wales to put colour in your cheeks.